Disappearance of Najeeb Ahmed

-Najeeb Ahmed was a first-year M.Sc. biotech student at the Jawaharlal Nehru University (JNU) in New Delhi, India, who went missing from his hostel on the university campus under suspicious circumstances on 15 October 2016.
+Najeeb Ahmed was a student of Jawaharlal Nehru University (JNU), New Delhi, India, who went missing from his hostel on the university campus under suspicious circumstances on 15 October 2016.

 Disappearance

-Najeeb Ahmed was a newly enrolled student at JNU.
-He resided at the Mahi-Mandavi hostel on the university campus for less than a week before he disappeared.
+A native of Badaun, Uttar Pradesh, Najeeb Ahmed was a first year M.Sc.
+Biotechnology student at JNU, who resided at the Mahi-Mandavi hostel on the university campus for less than a week before he disappeared on 15 October 2016.
 His family, as well as the JNU Students' Union, have consistently maintained that Ahmed's disappearance was linked to an assault which occurred the previous night.
-Ahmed was attacked by nine members of the ABVP after they had allegedly knocked on his door seeking votes for an upcoming hostel election.
+Ahmed was attacked by nine members of the Akhil Bharatiya Vidyarthi Parishad (ABVP) after they had allegedly knocked on his door seeking votes for an upcoming hostel election.

 Subsequently, his family demanded that the proper investigative agencies look further into the assault and his disappearance.
 On 25 November 2016, Ahmed's mother, Fatima Nafees, filed a habeas corpus petition before the Delhi High Court, claiming that the Delhi Police had failed to make any progress in the month after her son's disappearance.